OKEMOS, MI (WLNS) – Since this past fall, there have been dozens of former patients who have accused former MSU doctor Larry Nassar, of sexual abuse.

 Her name in the lawsuit is listed as Jane Doe BMSU, but in everyday life she’s a wife and mother of four kids.

-6 News talked with her Tuesday at her attorney’s office at Church Wyble, in a division with Grewal and she asked that we not show her face or reveal her name.
+6 News talked with her Tuesday at her attorney’s office at Church Wyble, a division of Grewal Law and she asked that we not show her face or reveal her name.

 It wasn’t easy for her to tell her story and she said it wasn’t easy for her two decades ago, either when she brought her concerns to an MSU Gymnastics coach.

 She said she’s speaking out to empower and encourage young girls, women, or anyone who believes they may be a victim of Dr. Larry Nassar, to speak up.

 “Gymnastics was always my passion,” Jane Doe BMSU said.

 For Jane Doe BMSU gymnastics was her life.

 “Outside of God and school and gymnastics was like part of my identity,” she said.